Last updated: March 28, 2022

-Automated emails are marketing emails that are automatically sent to recipients using “predefined triggers.”
-These triggers enable us to send an automated message based on a user’s behavior.
-Has the user opted-in to listening to your podcast?
-Has the user downloaded one of your guides?
+Such campaigns are often called drip email campaigns.
+The predefined triggers send automated email messages in response to your user’s (or lead’s) behavior.
+For example: maybe the user opted in to listening to your podcast?
+Maybe they downloaded one of your guides?
 Whatever action the prospect has taken, an email is automatically sent through an automated email marketing program: “if this” – “send that.”

 Building an effective email automation sequence